 In the 70’s and 80’s he was recruited by several firms to create interior and exterior architectural renderings for such clients as Intercontinental Hotels, 3D International, Harwood Taylor & Associates, Don Ghia, and Gresham & Smith.
 In 2010, the New York firm of Philip Koether Architects tapped Syd to design the interior of the popular restaurant Bar Basque in Manhattan.

-In 1979, the motion picture industry recognized his unique ability to “visualize” the future, His work can be seen in feature films as Star Trek: The Motion Picture, Blade Runner, TRON, 2010, Short Circuit, Aliens, Time Cop, Johnny Mnemonic, “MP-3” and most recently, BLADE RUNNER 2049 for which he did pre-production art for director Denis Villeneue.
+In 1979, the motion picture industry recognized his unique ability to “visualize” the future, His work can be seen in feature films as Blade Runner, TRON, 2010, Short Circuit, Time Cop, Johnny Mnemonic, “MP-3” and most recently, Blade Runner 2049 for which he did pre-production art for director Denis Villeneue.
 In 2016 the Visual Effects Society awarded Syd their top honor reaffirming his title of “Visual Futurist” by his peers and the industry.

 Syd has also done concept and design work for a number of major Japanese clients, including; Sony, Minolta, Dentsu, Dyflex, Tiger, Seibu, Mitsukoshi, Bandai, NHK and Honda as well as contributing to two Japanese film projects, He also created designs for two Japanese toy icons, “The New Yamato” and all eight robot characters in the new Turn-A Gundam mobile suite series which are also seen as characters in Television shows.